IasonC/Real-Time-Audio-Descrambler/Demos/README.md

 The Sinewave test shows that a smooth 7 kHz sinewave sampled at 50 kHz is effectively produced by the MSP.
 Thus, this means that in the sinewave-multiplication stage the bandstop-filtered scrambled signal is multiplied by a *smooth* sine.
 If the sine is not smooth, this introduces noise.

 Finally, the integrated analog & digital descrambler is used to show successful real-time descrambling.

+The SysTick oscilloscope reading at P6.0 shows that the current program is efficient enough in terms of time complexity to run comfortably within the allowed 20 μs time.

 <details>
   <summary>Secret message</summary>